fivexl/website/content/case-studies/wings-case-study/index.md

     image="quote_wings.png"
     >}}
 {{< pink_heading text="Benefits" >}}
+The FivexL collective experience enables them to build infrastructure from scratch in 3-4 months, compared to the typical year required by a single in-house specialist.
 Through their collaboration with FivexL, Wings benefited from a novel approach to infrastructure.
 This granted Wings the flexibility to manage all resources via code, enhancing the system's security, predictability, and rapid scalability.
 The team can now easily gather metrics, view statistics, and make updates or changes with greater convenience.<br/>
 <br/>
 FivexL adheres to advanced industry standards and provides recorded demos explaining decision-making logic and system operation principles.
 This ensures a seamless transition when another professional joins the Wings team for continued system development.<br/>
 <br/>
 Steve, from Wings, reflects on the experience: "With FivexL, we saw predictable results and finished the project earlier than expected."<br/>
 <br/>
 FivexL has been working on cutting-edge cloud technologies and building infrastructure for Scandinavian startups for the past four years, accumulating a set of best practices and modules.
-These have been used to accelerate this project several times over.
-The team's collective experience enables them to build infrastructure from scratch in 3-4 months, compared to the typical year required by a single in-house specialist.<br/>
+These have been used to accelerate this project several times over.<br/>
 <br/>